toolbear/soon/README.md

 We were sad pandas.

-We wanted to be happy pandas.
+We want to be happy pandas.

 “What about longer sessions?” we thought.
 We resolved to try longer sessions.

-“What's with these half-implemented task list managers bolted on to our timer?” we also thought.
-“We've plenty of tasks already documented in `TODO`.
+“While we're at it,” we also thought, “what's with these half-implemented task list managers bolted on to our timer?
+We've plenty of tasks already documented in `TODO`.
 Plus a handful of issues in GitHub and the occasional contributed pull request.
 Shall we adopt another task list tool solely for task timing?”

 We shan't do that.

-Those top performers.
-They slept 8 hours a night and took a nap during the day.
-Happy pandas also nap.
+Pandas nap.
+So do top performers (and they sleep 8 hours a night).

 ## Getting Started